alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

 ### The Python runtime

 Next, you want to tell Cloud Foundry which Python runtime to use.
 To do this, create a `runtime.txt` file, and put the full version of Python you want to deploy with in it.
-For instance,
+For example:

 ```
 python-3.4.1
 ```

-### `requirements.txt`
+### The `requirements.txt` file

 There are a couple of packages used for the deploy that will be helpful.
 You'll want to add them to the `requirements.txt` for your project.